ohmtech/flip-public/documentation/markdown/reference/Document.md

 Document (const DataModelBase & data_model, uint64_t user_id, uint32_t manufacturer_id, uint32_t component_id);
 ```

-<p>Constructs the document from a data model, an optional observer, and optional validator, a unique user id, a manufacturer id as as a component id.</p>
+<p>Constructs the document from a data model, an optional observer, and optional validator, a unique user id, a manufacturer id and a component id.</p>

 <p>The data model represents the blueprint or template the document is going to rely on.
 The data model is previously defined and used for the document.</p>